and our 1000+ members.

 Am I able to re-enter in consecutive years?

 Yes.
 All past entrants are encouraged to re-enter to achieve a first time win or increase their chances at becoming a Hall of Fame winner, which recognises those who have won a category in three consecutive years.
 By re-entering and winning at a state level, you increase your chances of being recognised as the best in the country if you win at the Australian Tourism Awards.

 How much do I need to write?

-Do I submit my entry as soon as I have nominated?
+Do I submit my submission as soon as I have nominated?

-No, your nomination is your expression of interest to enter the Tourism Awards.
-Your submission must be uploaded by the submission due date.
+No. When you nominate, you are registering that you intend to put in a submission for the Awards.
+Your full submission must be uploaded by the submission due date.

 Do I need to employ a professional writer to win?

 No. Many past winners are entrants that have written their own submission.
 You know your business inside and out and no one can replicate your passion for it.
 Utilising the support services available, such as attending the workshops and gaining a mentor will help you prepare a competitive submission.
 It is permitted to use a professional writer if you have limited time or cannot explain your answers succinctly.

 Do I need to supply a hard copy submission in addition to the online submission?

 No. You will be required to submit through the online portal.
 There is no need to submit a hard copy document.